 Dotfiles

-My system configuration files and the process of creating them.
+My macOS system configuration files and setup automation.

 updated